bernardoforcillo/midjourney-go/readme.md

 ### How to upscale an image

 The `Upscale` command is used to upscale an image.
-It takes two arguments: the index of the image to upscale, the index must be between 0 (included) and 4(excluded). and a boolean which force the execution to wait until the image is generated.
+It takes two arguments: the index of the image to upscale, the index must be between 0 (included) and 4(excluded). and a boolean that force the execution to wait until the image is generated.

 ```go
 upscaledImage, err := generatedImage.Upscale(index, true)